-New Licensing Requirements go into effect August 15
+New Licensing Requirements effective August 15

 - Short-term rentals are limited to properties containing a detached single-family house and may be located within the house or in an approved accessory dwelling unit on the same lot.